Mini Bio

 A gorgeously illustrated picture book from up-and-coming author-illustrator Jack Wong (When You Can Swim, Scholastic) that is at once a much-needed exploration of the unique pressures children of immigrants often face, a meditation on the dignity of all people regardless of their differences, and a reminder of the power of empathy.

-Nominee for the 2024 Ontario Library Association (OLA) Blue Spruce Award
+Winner of the Ann Connor Brimer Award for Atlantic Canadian Children’s Literature, Finalist for the Ontario Library Association (OLA) Blue Spruce Award

 ★ “The Words We Share is a heartwarming tribute to multigenerational immigrant tenacity--of the young child with mature responsibilities, the polyglot parent struggling to adapt, and the community supporting its members.
 Love proves understandable in every language.” — Starred review from Shelf Awareness